LaurenceGA/golib/README.md

 # lib
-Golang libraries
+Programming libraries

-A repository for various golang utility libraries
+A repository for various utility libraries